johnnyblog/johnnyblog.github.ioreverie/_pages/2019-02-13-introducing-reverie-jekyll-theme.md

 ## Sitemap

-The generated sitemap of your blog can be found at <https://yourgithubusername.github.io/sitemap>.
-You can see the example sitemap feed over [here](https://www.amitmerchant.com/reverie/sitemap).
+The generated sitemap of your blog can be found at <https://yourgithubusern

-## License

-MIT